• Skip to primary navigation

 Invasive plants are a bigger problem than what you do in your yard with them.
 For example, if a bird eats the seeds, then poops them out in a woodland area.
 The seeds can take root in an area not even close to your yard.
 Squill can also multipy underground.
 You may have some unhappy neighbors if their lawns get invaded.

-I really want to keep the siberian squill but don't want to be part of the problem!
+I really want to keep the Siberian squill but don't want to be part of the problem!

 Please pin the image below to your Pinterest account!